Pitchaya Sudbanthad: Biography

 Pitchaya grew up in Thailand, Saudi Arabia, and the American South.
+He attended Duke University, graduating with a BA in Environmental Science & Policy in 1998.
+He later received his MBA from New York University in 2009.
 In 2015, he received a fellowship for fiction writing from the New York Foundation for the Arts.
 In 2018, Pitchaya received another fellowship for his fiction from MacDowell.
 He currently splits his time between Bangkok and Brooklyn.